reselbob/TerrificTacos/README.md

 sh runOrders.sh
 ```

-Run the following bash script to repay the order created previously:
+Run the following bash script to replay the order created previously:

 ```bash
 sh replay.sh
 ```

-The bash script sends signals (a.k.a. *events*) into the project's web server.
-A signal represents a step in the demonstration application's workflow process.
-The web server stores the signal and forwards it onto the workflow which executes the step corresponding to the submitted signal.
-Also, after the bash script is done submitting signals to the workflow, the script then replays the workflow by resubmitting the signals originally stored by the web server.

 # Be advised